nicolasdb/nicolasdb.github.io/_posts/2017-04-30-nicolas-first-post.md

 ![img1]

-### note
+## note
 Actually, this was my second attempt on gh-pages but still the first post.
 The first one was this one
 **[gitmini0](https://nicolasdb.github.io/gitmini0)**

-The second website is still here but a bit broken since the new version
+And the second website is here but a bit broken since the new version
 **[gitMiniBlog](https://nicolasdb.github.io/gitMiniBlog)**